scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 3
 - **Duration:** concentration, 10 minutes

-Protect a creature with a holy aura.
-Target up to 5 creatures.
+A shimmering aura protects up to 5 creatures in range that you can see.
 Make a spellcasting roll, adding a terrible die for every creature targeted.
 On success, target creatures gain 1 defense die, or a superior defense die on crit.

-Add a proficiency die for every level above the 2nd.
+Add a proficiency die for every level above 2nd.

 ___
 #### Treat Injury